Four Corners (Australian TV program): Notable episodes

-In sharp contrast to print media, television was the medium for critical accounts of Australia's role in the War in Vietnam.
+In sharp contrast to print media, television was the medium for critical accounts of Australia's role in the war in Vietnam.
 Four Corners, regardless of modest ratings, favoured the viewpoint of the antiwar and anti-conscription movements.

 1980s

 In 1983, Four Corners aired allegations that then New South Wales Premier Neville Wran had tried to influence the magistracy over the dropping of fraud charges against Kevin Humphreys, charged with misappropriation of funds from the Balmain Leagues Club.
 Wran stood down and the Street Royal Commission, headed by the Chief Justice of NSW, Sir Laurence Street, was set up to inquire into this matter.
 Street found that the chief magistrate, Murray Farquhar, had used the Premier's name to get the Humphreys case dismissed, but exonerated Wran of any involvement.
 Farquhar was subsequently sent to prison.

 Together with articles in The Courier-Mail, a 1987 Four Corners story entitled "The Moonlight State" reported on police corruption in Queensland.
-The subsequent Royal Commission, known as the Fitzgerald Inquiry, found systematic corruption in various levels of government and led to the gaoling of police commissioner Terry Lewis, and the resignation and subsequent criminal trial of Premier Joh Bjelke-Petersen.
+The subsequent Royal Commission, known as the Fitzgerald Inquiry, found systematic corruption in various levels of government and led to the jailing of police commissioner Terry Lewis, and the resignation and subsequent criminal trial of Premier Joh Bjelke-Petersen.

 The program has investigated other cases of corruption in the New South Wales and Victorian police forces.
 Another report from 1985 helped to reveal that the French secret service had been responsible for the bombing of the Rainbow Warrior.